- 8

 - Saves €4.1 billion in administrative costs over 10 years

-This is proof that universal standards aren't just theory — they deliver real ROI at the continental scale.
+This is proof that open standards are not just theory — they generate real ROI at the continental level.

 What About Saeree ERP?

-Saeree ERP is designed for easy integration with other systems — supporting data export/import in standard formats and providing APIs for connecting with external systems.
-No matter what ERP your trading partners use, data exchange is seamless.
+Saeree ERP is designed for easy integration with other systems — supporting standard data export/import formats and APIs for connecting with external systems.
+Regardless of which ERP your partners use, you can exchange data seamlessly.

 Summary: Comparing 3 Approaches